 How Many Messages Can You Send on LinkedIn?

 The important question is: how many messages can you send per day on LinkedIn?
-There is no set limit on how many messages can be sent daily, but LinkedIn has a few red flags that you need to be aware of.
+There is no set limit on how many messages you can send daily, but LinkedIn has a few red flags you need to be aware of.

 The type of LinkedIn automation tool you use also plays a significant part in the safety of your LinkedIn account.
 It’s a smart move to use tools like Dripify, known for robust safety protocols and efficient performance.